 A 50-year-old Californian wants to take a bike tour of Italy, but she’s worried because her mother is sick.

-Here, Global Alert’s Preferred policy is probably the right choice because it will give the traveler a refund if she cancels or interrupts her trip because her mother’s condition worsens significantly after the policy is purchased.
-While the policy only covers 100% of the trip cost if it’s interrupted (some similarly priced plans cover 150%), it has more generous medical benefits, including $250,000 in medical coverage, and the bills from a bike accident can add up.
-This policy costs $255.
+Here, AXA’s Platinum policy is probably the right choice: It will refund the traveler if she cancels or interrupts her trip because her mother’s condition worsens to a degree that was unforeseen before the policy was purchased.
+The policy covers 150% of the trip cost if it’s interrupted; it also has generous medical benefits—including $250,000 in medical coverage—which is important because the bills from a bike accident can add up.
+This policy costs $552 for a $10,000 trip.

 A 65-year-old couple from Florida has booked a $20,000 safari; one of them has a pre-existing condition.

-Global Alert’s Preferred policy is again probably a good choice.
-The travelers should buy it within 14 days of making their first trip payment; that way, medical expenses related to their preexisting condition will be covered, up to $250,000 per person (higher than more expensive plans, even), with an identical limit for a medical evacuation.
-The premium for this policy is $990 total.
+AXA’s Platinum policy is again probably a good choice because it acts as primary coverage for up to $250,000 of medical expenses per person (higher than more expensive plans, even).
+The plan also includes up to $1,000,000 for a medical evacuation.
+The travelers should buy it within 14 days of making their first trip payment; that way, costs related to their preexisting condition will be covered.
+The premium for this policy is $2,074 total.

 A married couple in Illinois, both 35 and high-powered executives, have booked ten days of R&R in the Maldives costing $15,000.
 Their health insurance will cover them while abroad, but they’re worried that something could come up at work that will force them to cancel the trip.